 - Novel based/state-of-the-art literature series in middle school

-- Lessons designed around Common Core Standards
+- Lessons designed to help students master Common Core Standards

 Find out how your child can experience a St. Mary Parish School education first-hand.
 Contact us for more information.